richardtallent/EdtfDotNet/README.md

 ## Code Conventions and Decisions

-- I admit my preferences for formatting C# code are a bit outside the norm.
-I use tabs and I tend to minimize unnecessary vertical fluff.
-Please don't send pull requests to reformat my code.
 - Since this is a personal project, I use Xamarin Studio, not VS.NET, so there may be occasional wrinkles in what VS expects in the solution and project files.
 - This project is built to be Mono-compatible (currently v.
 3.10.0).
 - Structures are used for the dates and date pairs to provide immutability and to make the structures more akin to DateTime values.
 - Parsing is performed using regular expressions.
 My first attempt used a character-based lexer, but the backtracking required for some EDTF features was a pain, and regular expressions are pretty darned fast when compiled.
 - Rather than using constant escaped strings, the main regex pattern is stored as an embedded text file resource and is loaded dynamically by the library when creating the parser.
 The regex parser is static, compiled, and thread-safe.
+- I admit my preferences for formatting C# code are a bit outside the norm.
+I use tabs and I tend to minimize unnecessary vertical fluff.
+Please don't send pull requests just to reformat my code.

-Data Model Summary
+Data Structure Summary
 =======================

 ## DatePart